 In the East Bay parklands of the San Francisco Bay Area, one such magnet for the curious and the mischievous is a trail enchantingly known as The Secret Sidewalk.

-Today, the aqueduct isn't good for much except as a bemusing trail to visit and hike along, walking through the open spaces of parkland on a readymade sidewalk of sorts.
-The surrounding area is otherwise untouched by civilization, owned by the local government and walled off behind "no trespassing" signs.
+Today, Spring Valley Aqueduct isn’t good for much except as a bemusing trail to visit and hike along, walking through the open spaces of parkland on a readymade sidewalk of sorts.
+The surrounding area is otherwise untouched by civilization, owned by the local government and walled off behind “no trespassing” signs.
 This leads to the aforementioned utility of the Secret Sidewalk as a gathering place for graffiti artists and teenage parties, able to sneak in and enjoy the pleasant seclusion of a secret place only they know about.

 Bay Area officials have considered repurposing the aqueduct or even putting it back into use as a solution to the growing mischief surrounding the area, but thus far no plans have been carried out.